 How We Test

-Weather station testing is far from an exact science.
-However, we do follow a standard method to test our stations.
+Testing Weather gadgets is far from an exact science.
+However, we do follow a standard method to test products that we review.

-All stations tested are placed on the same mount in the same location at our testing site.
+All stations tested are placed on the same mount at the same location at our testing site for uniformity in results.
 Sensors are compared with analog instruments where possible, and when an analog instrument isn’t available, a nearby NOAA weather observing station is used.

-The typical test lasts about 2-4 weeks, depending on the variability of the weather during the testing period.
+The typical test lasts about 2-4 weeks, depending on the weather variability during the testing period.
 Select stations remain installed past the initial review period, allowing us to provide long-term reviews of these stations.

 Our rating system is structured on a five-star scale, and a station must score three stars or higher in every category to be included in our recommendations.
 Here’s what the stars mean: